 In Case You Missed It: Sadie’s Dream for the World

-January 24, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+January 24, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 President Barack Obama's second inaugural address marked a historic moment for the LGBT movement.
 He thoughtfully and eloquently made the case for why gay and lesbian Americans, including those in committed relationships, should be treated “like anyone else under the law.”

 However, the inclusion of transgender Americans was omitted from the address, as noted by one transgender 11-year-old, Sadie, who came out in kindergarten.

 Eager to rectify the situation, Sadie penned her own speech, outlining her vision for the world.